abhinirmal/Elm-VM-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Edit the filebeat-Config.yml and metricbeat.yml files, Please check these config files attached.
+- Edit the filebeat-Config.yml and metricbeat.yml files, Please check these config files attached in the Ansible folder.
 - Update the /etc/ansible/hosts file to include the ip address of the machines (10.0.0.5 and 10.0.0.6) under [webservers] and elk servers ip address (10.1.0.4) under [elk].
 - Copy the filebeat-config.yml and metricbeat.yml file to /etc/ansible/files.
 - Update the filebeat and metricbeat config files to include elk server Private IP address in the Elasticsearch and Kibana Sections of the configuration file.
-- Run both these playbooks, and navigate to elk servers public Ip address:5601 and if it is accessible it means the installation worked as expected.
+- Run both these playbooks, and after navigating to elk server's public Ip address:5601 and checked it is accessible which meant the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? filebeat-playbook.yml and metricbeat-playbook.yml are the playbook files Where do you copy it? /etc/ansible
+Which file is the playbook? filebeat-playbook.yml and metricbeat-playbook.yml are the playbook files Where do you copy it? /etc/ansible
 - _Which file do you update to make Ansible run the playbook on a specific machine? filebeat-config.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on? /etc/ansible/hosts file to be installed ElkServers
 - _Which URL do you navigate to in order to check that the ELK server is running?http://[your.ELK-VM.External.IP]:5601/app/kibana